railslove/mbaasy-express-middleware/README.md

-This provides multipe express middleware to help you integrate the [Mbaasy](https://mbaasy.com/) In-App-Purchase validation server into your express app.
+This provides two express middleware to help you integrate the [Mbaasy](https://mbaasy.com/) In-App-Purchase validation server into your express app.

 ## Prerequisites